ishbguy/baux/README.md

 # need to declare an associative array for storing config value
 declare -A CONFIGS

+# config name and value are seperated with '='
+# strings follow '#' means comment
+# each line allows one name-value pair
+# leading and tailing spaces is allowed
+# spaces on both sides of '=' is allowed, too

 echo "NAME=ishbguy" >>my.config
 echo "EMAIL=ishbguy@hotmail.com" >>my.config